awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/fis_experiment.md

 * `COUNT(n)` – Run the action on the specified number of targets, chosen from the identified targets at random.
 * `PERCENT(n)` – Run the action on the specified percentage of targets, chosen from the identified targets at random.s.

+{{% /expand %}}

-2.) **How can I send an Rebalance Recommendation signal ahead of the Spot Interruption Notification signal?**
+{{%expand "2.
+How can I send an Rebalance Recommendation signal ahead of the Spot Interruption Notification signal?" %}}

 You can change the `durationBeforeInterruption` to more than 2 minutes.
 The Rebalance Recommendation signal is sent to the identified EC2 Spot targets at the time set in `durationBeforeInterruption` before the FIS experiment interrupts the Spot Instances.
 Note that exactly 2 minutes before the FIS experiment interrupts the Spot Instance, a Spot Interruption Notification is sent.

 An example is if `durationBeforeInterruption` is set to `PT2M`.
 The Rabalance Recommendation signal is sent 5 minutes before the Spot Interruption, and exactly 2 minutes before the actual Spot interruption, the EC2 Spot instances receive the Spot Interruption Notification.

+{{% /expand %}}

-3.) **How can I create an experiment template for interrupting Spot instances launched via the EC2 Fleet?**
+{{%expand "3.
+How can I create an experiment template for interrupting Spot instances launched via the EC2 Fleet?" %}}

 You can change the `resourceTags` to include the instances in the experiment.